2023/24 YF Election Timeline and Code of Practice

 - Inducements and bribes for votes (e.g. promises of future positions or explicit project support).

-- Breaching of election comms rules when using YF comms channels (see below).
+- Breaching of pre-election period rules (see below).

 - Negative campaigning that (directly or indirectly) criticises or denigrates other candidates.